FGCeliberto/Collinear_FFs/TQ4Q10/Readme.md

 Primary references:

 [1] F.G.
-Celiberto and A. Papa, "A high-energy QCD portal to exotic matter: Heavy-light tetraquarks at the HL-LHC", [arXiv:2308.00809 [hep-ph]].
+Celiberto and A. Papa, "Fully charmed tetraquarks from LHC to FCC: Natural stability from fragmentation", [arXiv:2405.xxxxx [hep-ph]].

 Additional references: